Appleseed/learn/docs/base/install/index.rst

 * Use Remote Desktop Connection to connect to the client's Search Server.
 * Install Java JRE (newest) on this server if it's not already there.
-* Solr4 & Solr5 are supported.
-The below example uses Solr4.
-Solr6 support is in development.
+* Solr 4 & Solr 5 are supported.
+The below example uses Solr 4.
+Solr 6 support is in development.
 * Export the ``Services/Appleseed.Search`` folder from an internal source into the ``C:\Services\Appleseed.Search`` directory of the site.

 .. image:: ../images/First-Step.PNG